A Comprehensive Survey on Deep Gait Recognition: Algorithms, Datasets and Challenges: Acknowledgment

 \section{Acknowledgment}

-\fi This work is supported in part by the National Natural Science Foundation of China under Grant 61976144; in part by the Stable Support Plan Program of Shenzhen Natural Science Fund under Grant 20200925155017002, and in part by the National Key Research and Development Program of China (Grant No. 2020AAA0140002).
+\fi This work is supported in part by the National Natural Science Foundation of China under Grant 61976144, and in part by the National Key Research and Development Program of China (Grant No. 2020AAA0140002).

 \ifCLASSOPTIONcaptionsoff

 \fi

 { }